Sony Michel Super Bowl Player Prop Bets | Los Angeles vs. Cincinnati 2/13/2022

 Matchup vs. Cincinnati

-- In his only career matchup against them, Michel finished with 89 rushing yards against the Bengals, 68.5 more than his over/under in Sunday's game.
+- In his only career matchup against the Bengals, Michel finished with 89 rushing yards, 72.5 more yards than his over/under in Sunday's game.

-- Michel did not have a touchdown run in that matchup against the Bengals.

-- The Bengals have the NFL's fifth-ranked defense against the run, giving up 102.5 yards per game.
+- In terms of defending against the run, the Bengals are fifth in the NFL, allowing 102.5 yards per game.

-- This season the Bengals have given up 15 rushing TDs.
-They are ranked 14th in the league in that category.
+- This year the Bengals are ranked 14th in the NFL in rushing touchdowns allowed (15).

 Recent Performances

-- Last week against the 49ers, Michel ran for 16 yards on 10 carries.
+- Against the 49ers in the NFC Championship game, Michel rushed 10 times for 16 yards.

-- In his last three games, Michel has rushed for 78 yards (26.0 per game) on 24 carries.
+- During his last three games, Michel has 78 yards on 24 carries (26.0 ypg), with zero touchdowns.

 Michel's Los Angeles Teammates